 In order to have a sustainable and positive impact in the various fields in which we work, we are always looking to forge long-term partnerships – by which we mean approximately three years – with our grantees.
 We are particularly interested in supporting projects that in the long term look likely to be able to become financially self-sufficient as social enterprises.

-Given the high demand for projects that focus on integrating people with a migration background, our »Flight & Integration« programme will focus primarily on Germany.
+Given the high demand for projects that focus on integrating people with a migration background, our »Flight & Integration« program will focus primarily on Germany.
 Empirical data and proven methods from other countries will be incorporated into research projects and decision-making processes in the form of best practice.

 Hans Weisser Stiftung